kumarav1nash/VendorPro.in/doc/todo/sprint-5.md

 ## Tasks

-### Internationalization and Localization
+### Internationalization and Localization UI

-#### TASK-044: Implement Multi-language Support
+#### TASK-044: Implement Multi-language Support UI
 - [ ] Priority: P0
-- Description: Implement complete multi-language support for the application.
+- Description: Implement complete multi-language support UI for the application.
 - Acceptance Criteria:
   - Support for English and Hindi
   - Translation files for all UI text